TumblrArchive/ios-extension-issues/README.md

-# Everything that went wrong while building the Tumblr iOS share extension
+# What we learned building the Tumblr iOS share extension

 ![Tumblr share extension icon featured in a banner at Apple’s WWDC 2014 event](wwdc.png)